 Most of us touch our smartphones more than anything else.
 In fact, research has shown that the average user wakes up their screen nearly 100 times a day.
 And there are similarly depressing statistics that suggest that most of us look at our phones more than we look at our partners.
 Romantic, huh?

 Don’t worry though.
-All you need to do is follow our simple step-by-step guide to cleaning your smartphone and you’ll be able to kill off any harmful bacteria without damaging your device.
-Here’s how to do it:
+All you need to do is follow our simple step-by-step guide to cleaning your smartphone and you’ll be able to kill off any harmful bacteria and virus particles without damaging your device.

-First off, make sure your phone’s ports are completely free.
+First off, make sure all the ports on your phone are completely free.
 So take out the charger, headphones and anything else you might have plugged in.

 Your charger and accessories will need to be cleaned separately.
 We’ll walk you through how to do that in a bit.